shubhamdutta26/sd-presentation/README.md

 ## Format Options

-TBD
+Use {.dark} to for slides with a dark background.

 ## Example

-Here is the source code for a minimal sample document: [template.qmd](template.qmd).
+Here is the source code for a minimal presentation: [template-minimal.qmd](template-minimal.qmd).